• Skip to main content

 • 3-4 c. vegan powdered sugar

-• 2 tsp. beet colouring for pink roses*
+• 2 tsp. beet coloring for pink roses*

-*To make my natural beet food colouring, I suggest you look into purchasing Activz Beet Powder.
+*To make my natural beet food coloring, I suggest you look into purchasing Activz Beet Powder.
 It’s just powdered beets that can never go bad!
 It can be found in my Amazon Store or at The Vitamin Shoppe.
-You can juice your own beets to make it naturally, or you can use 1 tsp. of water with 1 tsp. of beet powder.
-It makes such a brilliant pink colour.
+You can juice your own beets to make it naturally or you can use 1 tsp. of water with 1 tsp. of beet powder.
+It makes such a brilliant pink color.

 • For the icing:

-• For this Vegan Buttercream Icing Recipe, beat the shortening, vanilla, and colouring in a large mixing bowl.
+• Beat the shortening, vanilla, and coloring in a large mixing bowl.
 Gradually add the powdered sugar until everything is combined well, scraping the sides as needed.
 The icing should have pretty stiff peaks.

 • If it seems too stiff, add a little more vanilla or almond milk, a teaspoon at a time.